restfb/restfb.github.io/_includes/documentation/error-ratelimiting.md

 that affects all your users and all pages.

 The user limit comes into play if you use a user access token.
-This limit can be reached as soon as a user fires to many requests to Facebook.
+This limit can be reached as soon as a user fires too many requests to Facebook.
 If you run into this limit, the app can be used by other users and the app limit is not triggered.
-The user has to wait before new requests can be send.
+The user has to wait before new requests can be sent.

 The page limit is a bit different and more complicated.
 This limit is reached if a page access token is used to send too many requests to Facebook.
 But the page limit is directly connected to the page and not to the application.